bastiondev/odkcentralcontainer/README.md

 It does not include a Postgres Instance, and assumes an external database will be used to allow ODK Central to operate in a multi-node configuration.

-The target environment is Amazon Web Services' [Elastic Container Service](https://aws.amazon.com/ecs/).
+The target environment is Amazon Web Services' [Elastic Container Service](https://aws.amazon.com/ecs/) and [Heroku](https://www.heroku.com).

 ## Environment variables